harryadel/blastjs/example-apps/express-project/README.md

 For obvious reasons events wont work on the client and the created/rendered/destroyed callbacks won't be useful

-run `npm install` to install the dependencies then run `npm run start` to start the server
+run `npm install` to install the dependencies then run `npm run dev` to start the server

 navigate to `http://localhost:3000` and see your template.